-Every gas engine uses spark plugs to fire the air-fuel mixture, as the end-point in the ignition system.
+Every gas engine uses spark plugs to ignite the air-fuel mixture as the end-point in the ignition system.
 A spark plug has a terminal on one end, which the coil or wire fits into.
-On the other end, it has a pair of contacts on its end.
-The ignition system coil sends a high voltage spark across the contacts at the appropriate time, which ignites the air-fuel mixture in the combustion chamber.
+On the other end, it has a pair of electrodes.
+The ignition system coil sends a high voltage spark across the electrodes at the appropriate time, which ignites the air-fuel mixture in the combustion chamber.

-The size of the gap between the contacts is critical, as that determines how much energy is required for current to spark across the gap.
-Each time a spark plug fires there is a tiny amount of wear on the contacts, which causes the distance across the gap to increase.
-The metal used in the contacts makes the most difference in how much wear there is.
-Over time the contacts can also build up carbon deposits or become fouled with oil or fuel.
-Either way, spark plugs do wear out, and they have a scheduled replacement interval which can be found in the owner’s manual.
+The size of the gap between the electrodes is critical, as that determines how much energy is required for current to spark across the gap.
+Each time a spark plug fires, there is a tiny amount of wear on the electrodes, which causes the distance across the gap to increase.
+The type of metal used in the electrodes makes the most difference in how much wear there is.
+Over time, the electrodes can also build up carbon deposits or become fouled with oil or fuel.
+Either way, spark plugs do wear out, and they have a scheduled replacement interval, which can be found in the owner’s manual.

 Replacing a spark plug is usually pretty simple.
-The spark plug wire or coil is removed from the plug, then it is unscrewed from it’s position on the engine.
-The gap on a new plug is checked and then it’s screwed into place.
+The spark plug wire or coil is removed from the plug, and then the spark plug is unscrewed from its position on the engine.
+The gap on a new plug is checked, and then it’s screwed into place.
 Spark plugs are always recommended to be replaced as a set, as it’s important that all the cylinders are firing and contributing smoothly and equally.

 Costs of Spark Plug Replacement

-There are some exceptions, of course.
-On a 2010 Dodge Charger with a 5.7, for instance, there are two spark plugs per cylinder, for a total of 16 plugs, and access is restricted on 4 of them.
+There are many exceptions, of course.
+On a 2010 Dodge Charger with a 5.7 liter V-8, for instance, there are two spark plugs per cylinder, for a total of 16 plugs, and access is restricted on 4 of them.
 The labor time is 1.6 hours, and OE spark plugs cost about $10 each.
 This makes the job about $400.
 The recommended plugs use standard copper electrodes, and have a 30,000 mile replacement interval.

 For a 2007 Maxima with a 3.5 liter V6 engine, the labor time to replace the spark plugs is about 3.4 hours.
-On the right side of the engine (which is up against the firewall) the intake plenum lays over the plugs, and has to be removed before they can be accessed.
-With gaskets and labor, the job comes to about $600 most places.
+On the right side of the engine (which is up against the firewall), the intake plenum lays over the plugs and has to be removed before they can be accessed.
+Using the OE platinum spark plugs, the job comes to about $600 most places.
 The spark plug replacement interval for that model and engine is 105,000 miles.

 For an example on the cheaper side, to replace the standard spark plugs on a 2003 Honda Civic with a 1.7 liter engine, the cost usually comes to around $90.
 That uses a standard copper spark plug, with a replacement interval of 30,000 miles.

 Different Kinds of Spark Plugs

-The main improvement to spark plugs over the years has been the use of more durable metals in the contacts.
-A standard spark plug uses an ordinary nickel alloy steel for it’s contacts, and is typically good for 30,000 to 50,000 miles.
+The main improvement to spark plugs over the years has been the use of more durable metals in the electrodes.
+A standard spark plug uses a copper core plated with nickel alloy steel for its electrodes and is typically good for 30,000 to 50,000 miles.
 Newer plugs use platinum inserts on one or both of the electrodes.
 These are typically good for 60,000 miles.
 Iridium, or ruthenium spark plugs are another type, and can be good for more than 100,000 miles.
-The main advantage of the newer types is that they last longer; there is usually no difference to engine performance or miles per gallon.
+The main advantage of the newer types is that they last longer; there is usually no difference in engine performance or miles per gallon.

-In many cases a vehicle that specifies standard spark plugs can be upgraded to platinum or other kinds of spark plugs, and it can work fine.
-But it’s also common enough for non-OE spark plugs to have small differences in shape, or in the value of the internal resistor, or in the heat range they are engineered for, all of which can cause problems.
+In many cases, a vehicle that specifies standard spark plugs can be upgraded to platinum or other kinds of spark plugs, and it can still work fine.
+But it’s also common enough for non-OE spark plugs to have small differences in shape, in the value of the internal resistor, or in the heat range they are engineered for, all of which can cause problems.
 There are many vehicles that are quite finicky about spark plugs, and that don’t reliably run well unless they have the specific OE spark plugs.
 Even small differences can cause misfires in certain conditions.
-For that reason many shops are reluctant to install spark plugs that aren’t OE.
+For that reason, many shops are reluctant to install spark plugs that aren’t OE.

 What Else Might be Recommended

 The most common thing is spark plug wires.
-Most vehicles are coil-on-plug nowadays and don’t use spark plug wires, but if spark plug wires are used it’s common to replace them with the spark plugs.
-They can be fairly delicate and easily damaged when disconnecting from the plugs, so it’s not a bad idea.
+Most vehicles are coil-on-plug nowadays and don’t use spark plug wires, but if spark plug wires are used, it’s common to replace them with the spark plugs.
+They can be fairly delicate and easily damaged when disconnected from the plugs, so it’s not a bad idea.

 It’s also very common for spark plugs to be done at a service interval where other things need done as well, such as intake system cleaning, transmission services and so forth.
 At a dealership there is often a bundled-cost service, while other service facilities will separate out the costs.
 For the most part there isn’t a cost savings to one way over the other, and the more important thing is just to stick to a regular maintenance schedule regardless of who does the work.